charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 "The criteria are adaptability, Maya.
 And you are adapting beautifully."

-Maya sighed.
-She wanted to believe it.
-She wanted the dream so badly she could taste it.
-But the text she got from Jaylen earlier told a different story.

-*Jaylen: Yo, did you see the news?
-Google just cut 12k jobs.
-Microsoft cut 5k.
-Mom says Uncle T got laid off from the warehouse too.
-It’s getting ugly out here.*

 The Rabbit Hole

 She opened YouTube.
 Her algorithm was a battlefield of contradictions.